One Day is Not Enough to Visit Suwon…

 - The Royal Tombs – Have to pay respect to the great kings of Korea.

-I would love to explore more of Suwon city.
+I would love to explore more of Suwon city and a great day trip.
 It’s so close to Seoul, so why not?
 For me it really is a lot of fun walking around the different neighborhoods and just checking out local life.

 Final Thoughts on Suwon City (while back in Seoul with a Latté and Lemon Meringue Pie)